neuropoly/data-management/internal-server.md

 During daily usage, you will need to be [*on the polyvpn network*](#connection).

+You should also make sure to [configure git annex](./git-annex.md#global-git-annex-config) for the best performance.

 ### List

 To see what datasets you have available, use `info`, for example: